The Culturium

 I change, but I cannot die.”

-WILLIAM WORDSWORTH’S LINE, “I wandered lonely as a cloud”, is probably the most immortal moment of self-reflection in the whole canon of British poetry, etched deeply into the subconscious of any aspiring student of English; indeed the metaphor of inclement weather has long been used in literature, both of the West and East, to represent inner emotional states of the mind.
+WILLIAM WORDSWORTH’S LINE, “I wandered lonely as a cloud”, is probably one of the most immortal moments of self-reflection in the whole canon of British poetry, etched deeply into the subconscious of any aspiring student of English; indeed the metaphor of inclement weather has long been used in literature, both of the West and East, to represent inner emotional states of the mind.

 Perhaps lesser known, and yet no less profound, is “The Cloud” (1820) by Percy Bysshe Shelley (4th August 1792–8th July 1822), an allegorical meditation on the cycle of dissolution and rebirth.
 Told from the perspective of the cloud itself, the poem explores the transient nature of all sentient life through the sacred rhythm of metempsychosis.